William D. Leahy: Organization and role

 Two days after his first JCS meeting, there was a meeting of the Combined Chiefs of Staff (CCS), which Leahy also chaired.
 In these meetings the JCS met with the leaders of the British Joint Staff Mission: Field Marshal Sir John Dill, Admiral Sir Andrew Cunningham, Air Marshal Douglas Evill and Lieutenant General Gordon Macready.
 CCS meetings were held every Friday.
 The main agendum item at his first JCS and CCS meetings was Operation Gymnast, a proposed invasion of French North Africa.
 Marshall and King were opposed to it on the grounds that it would divert resources necessary for Operation Roundup, a landing in northern France, but after listening to their arguments, Leahy informed them Roosevelt was adamant that it was vital American forces take the field against Germany in 1942, and that Gymnast was to proceed.
-Roosevelt gave his formal assent on July 25.
+Roosevelt gave his formal assent on 25 July.
 Marshall and King considered this to be tentative, but Leahy informed them that the decision was final.

-Leahy usually arrived at his White House office sometime between 08:30 and 08:45 each day and went over copies of dispatches and reports.
+Leahy usually arrived at his White House office sometime between 08:30 and 08:45 and went over copies of dispatches and reports.
 For convenience, the documents were color coded: pink for incoming dispatches from the theater; yellow for outgoing ones; green for JCS papers; white for CCS ones; and blue for papers from the Joint Staff Planners.
 Leahy would select the papers to be brought to the President's attention, and would meet with him each morning in the Oval Office or the Map Room.
 This included high-grade Ultra intelligence.
-Control of the flow of information gave Leahy an additional source of power and influence beyond his personal relationship with the President.
+Control of the flow of information gave Leahy a further source of power and influence beyond his personal relationship with the President.